-The High School utilizes a six week marking period.
-At the end of the first three weeks of each marking period, progress reports are emailed to families.
-Parents are always welcome to contact a teacher if they have any questions about the academic progress of their son/daughter.
-Report cards are mailed home at the conclusion of each six week grading period.
+The High School utilizes a nine-week marking period.
+At the end of the first four and half weeks of each marking period, progress reports are emailed to families.
+Parents are always welcome to contact a teacher if they have any questions about the academic progress of their child.
+Report cards are mailed home at the end of each semester.

 Two honor roll statuses may be achieved, both averages are based on a simple average.